The difficulties patients face

 The patient is, in principle, all of us.
 Almost every single human being will, sooner or later, consume healthcare.
 Some lucky ones will need it only mildly and occasionally.
-The ones living with some chronic conditions will need it intensively and continuously, throughout their entire lifetimes.
+The ones living with a chronic condition will need it intensively and continuously, throughout their lifetimes.

 Every patient finds herself across spectrums of helplessness and uncertainty.
 Take, for instance, a youngster with a cold.
 She faces a level of helplessness and uncertainty of a different kind than a senior lady with a metastatic cancer tumor.
 Nevertheless, both need help — they need care.

 The child may be taken care of by her relatives and be cured in just a few days.
 The lady is fighting for her life, hopefully with the support of a competent medical team in a cancer center.

 With all that in mind, I would say that four elements shape the context and the needs of patients:

 Let’s unpack each one of these four elements: